brndcdn/focusflow/README.md

 # FocusFlow

+FocusFlow is a simple React sprint task board built for managing weekly design engineering work.

+The project was created as part of a 1-week frontend sprint focused on learning React fundamentals through shipping a functional product prototype.

+---

 ## Prototype Disclaimer

-FocusFlow is a frontend learning prototype built during a 1-week React sprint.
+FocusFlow is a frontend learning prototype.

 The current version focuses on: